Jump to content

 • How can I obtain international work experience?

-The MSB has an established trainee programme for those registered on the roster; the aim is to increase the numbers of available individuals on the roster for international operations within prioritized areas of expertise.
-It is an opportunity for the trainee to receive international field experience.
-The MSB gives priority to roster members who have undertaken the MSB’s induction training.
-The MSB strives to apply gender equality in terms of recruitment to the trainee programme.
+MSB gives priority to roster members who have completed the MSB’s induction training.
+MSB strives to apply gender equality in terms of recruitment to the trainee programme.
 The duration of the trainee program varies between eight and twelve weeks.

 Before a mission